 Ukraine’s ‘International Legion’ explains why it stopped recruiting

 “There are multiple reasons (for halting recruiting) with one of them being the lack of firearms,” the spokesman said.
-Borys Wrzesnewskyj, a former MP from Canada who had been helping the legion screen applicants, told the newspaper that inexperienced recruits were of no use on the front lines.
+Boris Wrzesnewskyj, a former MP from Canada who had been helping the ‘legion’ screen applicants, told the newspaper that inexperienced recruits were of no use on the front lines.

 “Some people assumed they would arrive, they would get quick training, be given a gun and head off to the front,” he said.
 “There are all sorts of consequences if untrained people head in.”